SushritPasupuleti/Braggi-A-Python-Based-Contextual-Chatbot-Framework/README.md

 ```
 # Features Planned
 * A parser to extract information from messages (Prices, Dates, Messages, Names).
-* restful implimentation in Django
+* restful implimentation in Django.
 * ReactJs front-end with build in WebViews.
+* Stand alone editor to prepare scripts and customize the bot.
 * And lots more...

 # Feedback / FAQs / Contact